No Products in the Cart

 Our Favourite Winter Gear:

-It's all about being comfortable out there,
+It's all about being comfortable out there.

 Paddle boarding in cold temperatures can be dangerous if you’re not prepared.
 Do your homework for the spot you plan to paddle.
 Find out the weather forecast for that day.
 Don’t go if the temperature is going to be below freezing, or if there will be high winds.
 Never go paddle boarding in extreme weather conditions alone.
 It’s important to find some friends to go with you, especially in rural paddle board locations.